-We recognise the diversity of the general, psychosocial, wellbeing and learning needs of our students.
-The College is committed to giving students every opportunity to progress and flourish, and will provide reasonable adjustment to decrease any obstacles that may exist.
+We recognise the diversity of learning and psychosocial needs of our students, and The College is committed to providing students the opportunity to progress and flourish.

 View our Access, Diversity, Equity and Inclusion Policy

 Some examples of Reasonable Adjustment include automatic extensions on assignments; additional time in exams; alternative exam arrangements (smaller room); automatic approval of deferred exams; permission to record lectures subject; and leniency on spelling and grammar.